Luke Wroblewski asked me to contribute some thoughts to his book “Web form design: filling in the blanks”. Here’s what I wrote.

 Often these questions show that designers are thinking hard, which is great, but perhaps they’re missing the people aspect while concentrating on pixels: the fine details, such as whether to put a colon on the end of the label.
-Users really don’t care about colons.
+Users really don’t care about minor details of punctuation.

 Users really do care about what they’re asked and why